PojavLauncherTeam/PojavLauncher_iOS/README.md

 * The game will be prone to JetsamEvents.

 ## Contributors
-PojavLauncher is amazing, and surprisingly stable, and it wouldn't be this way without the following people that helped and contribute to the project!
+PojavLauncher is amazing, and surprisingly stable, and it wouldn't be this way without the commmunity that helped and contribute to the project!
+Some notable names:

 @khanhduytran0 - Lead iOS port developer
 @crystall1nedev - Lead iOS port developer
-@artdeell - Lead developer
+@artdeell
-@LegacyGamerHD - Lead developer
-@zhouwei - Original Boardwalk code
-@Mathius-Boulay - Developer
+@Mathius-Boulay
+@zhouwei
-@jkcoxson - JitStreamer author
+@jkcoxson
-@Diatrus - PojavLauncher hosting on Procursus
-@Syjalo
-@pedrosouzabrasil
-@notfoundname
-@buzybox11
-@RealEthanPlayzDev
-@HongyiMC
-@thecoder08
-@genericrandom64
+@Diatrus

 ## Third party components and their licenses
 - [Caciocavallo](https://github.com/PojavLauncherTeam/caciocavallo): [GNU GPLv2 License](https://github.com/PojavLauncherTeam/caciocavallo/blob/master/LICENSE).